+In this guide we will be focusing on the key question of ‘what is API design’ as well as covering the basics of API design.
 API design is the collection of planning and architectural decisions you make when building an API.
-Your API design influences how well developers are able to consume it and even how they use it.
+Your basic API design influences how well developers are able to consume it and even how they use it.
 Just like website design or product design, API design informs the user experience.
-Good API design meets initial expectations and continues to behave consistently and predictably.
+Good API design principles meet initial expectations and continue to behave consistently and predictably.
+Our API design guide assists in supporting this theme throughout your API design process.

-There is not a single approach to design APIs “the right way.”
-Instead, we need to lean on industry best practices where relevant and take cues from those who will use our APIs.
+There is not a single approach on how to design a API or even how to design good APIs “the right way.”
+Instead, we need to lean on good industry basic API design guidelines, best practices and patterns where relevant, then take cues from those who will use our APIs.

-Before you can communicate your API design, you need an artifact that someone else can use to understand your design.
+Before you can communicate your API design, you need an artifact that someone else can use to understand your design & API guidelines.
 Historically, this might have been called documentation.
 While it’s still important to have human-facing documentation that is easy to use, more is required of modern APIs.
-In recent years the industry has rallied around the OpenAPI Specification (OAS).
+In recent years the industry has rallied around the OpenAPI Specification.

-While OAS 3.0 is the way forward, each of these alternative formats has tooling associated.
-You may find yourself converting between them, especially OAS 2.0, until the tools catch up.
+While OpenAPI v3 is the way forward, each of these alternative formats has tooling associated.
+You may find yourself converting between them, especially OpenAPI v2, until the tools catch up.

 When you design your API alongside a description, you always have the artifact to communicate what’s possible with your API.
 The design-first approach offers a single source of truth, readable by collaborators and machines alike.